 Instead of pushing people to try out the demo version by using intrusive sales techniques, Slack relied on paid advertising (retargeting) and the following concept: simplicity.

 “How-to: How’s it going today?

-The Slack Growth Hacking Take-Aways for B2B Companies.
+The Slack Growth Hacking Take-Aways for B2B lead generation agencies.

 Word of mouth: Improve your product continuously and simplify people’s work.
 Make it easy for people to share your innovation with colleagues and friends.